KaG9S/kag9s/README.md

 - nmbrz-gui - calculator with nmbrz as base
 - OpenspaceOS - **future** OS (based on linux) for servers, codebases, and virtual machines.
 - UPM - cool package manager, and main one for OpenspaceOS.
+- psich_bot - template project for telegram bot. read readme for more

 ## Contact